Jay Riemersma: Buffalo Bills

-Riemersma was drafted by the Buffalo Bills as the 35th pick of the seventh round (244th pick overall) of the 1996 NFL draft.
+Riemersma was selected by the Buffalo Bills as the 35th pick of the seventh round (244th pick overall) of the 1996 NFL draft.
 He spent seven seasons in Buffalo from 1996 to 2002, appearing in 90 games, 65 as a starter.
 As a tight end for the Bills, he had 221 receptions for 2,304 yards and 20 touchdowns.

 As a rookie in 1996, Riemersma did not see any action.
 In his second season he appeared in all 16 games for the Bills, including eight as a starter.
 He caught 26 passes for 208 yards and two touchdowns.

 In 1998, Riemersma had a career-high six touchdowns in 16 games for the Bills.
 He had his first career two-touchdown game in a November 2000 win over the Miami Dolphins.

 From 1999 to 2001, he missed only six games in four years, and accumulated 1,808 receiving yards and 12 touchdowns.
 In a September 2000 game against the Green Bay Packers, Riemersma had his second career two-touchdown game and 70 receiving yards.
 After the game, teammate Eric Moulds said, "A couple of times they tried to double me and left Jay wide open down the field.
 We'll take that matchup all day.
 If you're going to leave Jay Riemersma one-on-one with a linebacker, you're going to lose most of the time."

 He had his best season in 2001.
 He started 15 games for the 2001 Bills and caught 53 passes for 590 yards.

 Riemersma was plagued by injuries during his six years with the Bills.
 He underwent eight surgeries during his NFL career.
 His offensive production declined in 2002 to 32 receptions for 350 yards, and for the first time in his NFL career, Riemersma did not score a touchdown in 2002.
 In February 2003, the Bills announced that they intended to release Riemersma unless he accepted a significant pay cut.
 Bills president Tom Donahoe said the club was asking Riemersma to restructure the final year of his contract, reportedly worth $3.5 million.
 The Bills officially released Riemersma in late February 2003.